 Around 71% of customers end their relationship with a company that does not meet their requirements and poor customer service can push clients away.
 Your client retention rates are quite literally a measure of the the quality and staying power of your brand.

 Therefore, when it comes to business success, Pathwwway customer retention programmes can power growth and fuel productivity, yielding a positive ROI.
-There are so many cost benefits associated with retention as opposed to acquisition, and for driving exponential profits and returns, Pathwwway is the best choice, on account of its seasoned team, versatile retention strategies and proven track record for excellence.
+There are so many cost benefits associated with retention as opposed to acquisition, and for driving exponential profits and returns, Pathwwway LTD is the best choice, on account of its seasoned team, versatile retention strategies and proven track record for excellence.